-The Biochemistry and Molecular Biology Department awards the Hayes Scholarship, the Slakey Award, the Henry Little Award, and the Leading Strand Award annually.
+The Biochemistry and Molecular Biology Department awards the Hayes Scholarship, the Slakey Award, the Henry Little Award, the Leading Strand Award, and the Carol F. Ryan Award annually.

 The Department of Biochemistry and Molecular Biology invites nominations for the Jessica Hayes scholarship, made possible through the generosity of the Hayes family and in memory of their daughter, Jessica Hayes, who was an alumna of UMass and a member of the Biochemistry Office staff.
 This scholarship will be granted to a sophomore or junior major in Biochemistry and Molecular Biology who has a GPA of 3.5 or above and also bears the qualities of boldness in pursuing non-traditional challenges and a great breadth of interests.
 If the awardee is a sophomore, the same student will receive the award annually until he/she graduates.
 The scholarship is established in memory of Jessica Hayes, whose positive outlook, concern for others, warmth, and humor imbue the spirit of this award.